mxiao11/jhustatcomputing2022-fork/README.md

 # Statistical Computing

-This repo is for the Johns Hopkins BSPH course titled 'Statistical Computing' (BSPH 140.776.01) in Fall 2022.
+This repo is XIAO's copy of the original repo for the Johns Hopkins BSPH course titled 'Statistical Computing' (BSPH 140.776.01) in Fall 2022.

 ## Instructor